 In the U.S., data showed that the economy expanded at a slower pace in the second quarter as a softening job market prompted Americans to curb spending.
 Consumer confidence in July dropped to the lowest this year, according to a separate report.
 Cooling growth makes it harder to reduce unemployment, helping explain why Federal Reserve Chairman Ben S. Bernanke has said policy makers stand ready with more stimulus if needed.

 Merck & Co. and Amgen Inc. added at least 4 percent after earnings beat estimates.
-Expedia Inc. (EXPE), an online-travel company, surged 20 percent after boosting its dividend.
+Expedia Inc. (EXPE:US), an online-travel company, surged 20 percent after boosting its dividend.

 The Stoxx Europe 600 Index rose 1.3 percent today and posted an eighth weekly advance.
 Total SA, France’s largest oil producer, climbed 3.4 percent as second-quarter profit rose.
 Barclays (BARC) Plc surged 8.7 percent after reporting earnings that beat analysts’ estimates on growth in retail and investment banking.